asean-rssa/tf_azure_deployment/adb-splunk/README.md

 # Splunk-Databricks integration pattern and quick setup

 This is an automated tf template to deploy Databricks workspace and a VM hosting Splunk, and integrate them.
+This is a collaborative work with jerrold.law@databricks.com, with effort to automate the setup process.

-Overall Architecture:
+### Overall Architecture:

 <img src="../charts/splunk.png" width="600">